It sounds simple: if you go to class and actively engage with your instructor and classmates, you're going to be more successful.

 - Taking a quiz or exam

 - Joining in discussions about the course material on Blackboard

 - Participating in a study group assigned by your instructor

 First, Wayne State understands that early engagement is key to succeeding in coursework, making satisfactory academic progress, and graduating.
 Confirming participation helps provide information to your advisors early in the semester and will help them advise you more effectively.
 Further, Wayne State also is obligated to follow governmental rules and regulations regarding federal financial aid.
 One of the rules is that the university must document participation in order to allow students to keep their aid.

 How does Wayne State University confirm my participation?

-Your instructor will confirm your participation within the first two weeks of the semester.
-It's important to go to class every time it meets to ensure that your participation is confirmed.
-To finish successfully, it is equally to important to continue to go to class and actively participate.
+Your instructor will confirm your participation early on in the semester.
+It's important to go to class each time it meets to ensure that your participation is confirmed.
+To finish the semester successfully, it is equally to important to continue to go to class and actively participate.